 Who are you creating content for?
-Only once you’ve answered these questions does the real work begin.
+Only once you’ve answered this questions can your content pillars take shape.
 First gain a clear understanding of your target audience – otherwise known as ‘buyer persona(s)’.
 Then you can begin to develop the content pillars that will steer your content marketing strategy.

 A content pillar is a key theme that will dictate many of the articles, videos, e-books, infographics and blog posts that follow.
 Usually a content pillar is cemented with one or more particularly strong and in-depth pieces of content.
 These are typically labelled ‘bedrock content.’
 They can be spun into many smaller articles and linked back to the bedrock content.
 This creates a spider’s web of related and relevant content.

 The benefit of content pillars is that they help you stay focused and relevant for your buyer personas.
 When deciding upon a content pillar, think about the keywords you will routinely use to anchor your articles in good SEO practice.

 The best content pillars provide the foundations for a brand to become one of two things: a thought leader or a problem solver.

 Sitting behind strong content pillars are key brand pillars that guide your brand’s presence across all media, including content.
 These key goals (or mission statements) encompass a brand’s identity, purpose, values, tone of voice, positioning and look and feel.

 Content pillars must be born from these brand pillars.
 For example, if your brand is all about affordable sofas, a content pillar dedicated to luxury sofas with astronomic price tags may risk alienating your audience.